AdaCore/training_material/courses/fundamentals_of_ada/065_discriminated_records/99-summary.rst

 * Rules

    - Case choices for variants must partition possible values for discriminant
-   - Field names must be unique across all variants
+   - Component names must be unique across all variants

 * Style